Secret Origins of Dr. Strange - Part 11 of 12

 Lindmer tells strange he must make a fateful choice...

-BELOW: Preview poster for the upcoming Dr. Strange movie,
+Poster for the Dr. Strange movie,

 starring Benedict Cumberbatch as Dr. Stephen Strange!